Of Course Dolly Parton Is Funding A COVID Vaccine While Also Vying For Playboy Cover

 As if the singer wasn't generous enough already, she may be imparting another gift to the American people: posing for the cover of Playboy in January as part of both the magazine and Parton's 75th birthdays.
 She told 60 Minutes Australia in March that she would be up for it, and even would wear her same outfit as her October 1978 cover when she was 32 because her "boobs are the same."

-Needless to say, in honor of this true patriot, we'll be starting a petition to change the national anthem to "Jolene," but instead we'll call it "Vaccine."
+Needless to say, in honoru of this true patriot, we'll be starting a petition to change the national anthem to "Jolene," but instead we'll call it "Vaccine."